duse-io/api/README.md

   * Sign each of the encrypted shares with the creating users private key
   * post all generated data to the api

+> We understand this is very high level.
+More in depth documentation will
+> follow!

 However, there are several difficulties that have to be dealt with

   * allowing arbitrary length of secrets